 Nothing beats gathering a group of friends and family and enjoying each other’s company as your food sizzles on the grill.
-Bust out your reusable plates and utensils, have a couple delicious plant-based options, and hit the backyard or the beach for an evening of good food and fun without the fireworks.
+Bust out your reusable plates and utensils, have some delicious vegetarian grill recipes, and hit the backyard or the beach for an evening of good food and fun without the fireworks.

 3. Enjoy a Cozy Fire

 If you want to have a cozy fire sans pollution, try the Java-Log.
-It’s made from recycled coffee grounds and burns cleaner than typical logs, producing up to 80 percent less carbon monoxide.
+It’s made from recycled coffee grounds and burns cleaner than typical logs, producing up to 80% less carbon monoxide.